sony/nmos-cpp/README.md

 Recent activity on the project:

+- Simpler run-time configuration of the **nmos-cpp-node** and **nmos-cpp-registry** settings
+- Some documentation about the overall design of **nmos-cpp** for developers
+- An implementation of the Connection API
+- A fix for a potential memory leak
+- An SDP parser/generator (to/from a JSON representation)
 - JSON Schema validation in the Registration API and the Query API
 - Cross-platform build support using CMake
 - An initial release of the **nmos-cpp-node** example application